Module 18: "Leveling Up" Your Instruction

 Literature transforms human experience and reflects it back to us, and in that reflection we can see our own lives and experiences as part of the larger human experience.
 Reading, then, becomes a means of self-affirmation, and readers often seek their mirrors in books.

-In Modules 24a and 24b, we will discuss #ownvoices children’s and young adult literature – a form of counterstorytelling – but we can also engage BIYOC in telling their own counterstories as a way of cultivating voice and agency.
+In Modules 24a and 24b, we will discuss #OwnVoices children’s and young adult literature – a form of counterstorytelling – but we can also engage BIYOC in telling their own counterstories as a way of cultivating voice and agency.
 The videos you watched at the beginning of this module, including the Lib Five image of practice, are examples of counterstorytelling.
 In these videos, youth are speaking their truths and sharing their experiences.
 The documentary When Your Hands Are Tied that you watched in Module 9 is another example of counterstorytelling in action.
 In this documentary, Native youth counter the dominant narrative about Indigenous people in the United States, share their cultural wealth, and demonstrate how they are expressing themselves in the contemporary world while maintaining strong traditional lives.

 In your journal, brainstorm a list of ways library staff can work with BIYOC to create their own counterstories and share them with their peers and the broader community.
 In addition to traditional storytelling methods, consider how you might use digital storytelling tools.
 AASL creates a list of the best websites for teaching and learning that contains links to recommended digital storytelling tools, many of which are free.

-- Learner Voice Demonstrates Commitment to Building Agency – The authors of this blog post discuss how educators can provide a learning environment that encourages learner voice.
+- Learner Voice Demonstrates Commitment to Building Agency [PDF] – The authors of this blog post discuss how educators can provide a learning environment that encourages learner voice.
 You’ll definitely want to check out the Continuum of Voice Chart they created.

-- Student Choice Leads to Student Voice – in this blog post for Edutopia learn about how teachers at Science Leadership Academy in Philadelphia cultivate student voice and agency in their classrooms.
+- Student Choice Leads to Student Voice – In this blog post for Edutopia, learn about how teachers at Science Leadership Academy in Philadelphia cultivate student voice and agency in their classrooms.
 Be sure to click on the embedded links in the blog post to see examples of student work.

 The PBS video Is School Enough explores how schools can make learning more authentic and relevant to the lives of youth.
 The examples presented demonstrate the centrality of voice and agency to engaged and active learners.